wyldclaw/betterworldmap-addons/addons/BetterWorldMap_Dragonflight/README.md

 **An addon for the Dragonflight expansion.
-It will add icons for points of interest to the Dragon Isles, Kalimdor, Eastern Kingdoms, and Outland world map.**
+It will add icons for points of interest to the Dragon Isles, Kalimdor and Eastern Kingdoms world map.**

 Now available on CurseForge!
 [BetterWorldMap: Dragonflight](https://www.curseforge.com/wow/addons/betterworldmap-dragonflight)